 Step 3 – Include the Account Number and Purchase Order Number

-If a customer on a transaction has an identifying account number, ensure to include it on the receipt.
+If a customer on a transaction has an identifying account number, include it on the document.

-If the receipt is for a transaction that fulfills a purchase order, you should also include that purchase order number.
+If it is for a transaction that fulfills a purchase order, you should also include that purchase order number.

 Step 4 – Record the Seller’s Contact Information